-With that being said, we will explore all the ways COVID-19 has affected the wedding dress industry, so you can begin your journey knowing exactly what to expect over the next several
+With that being said, we will explore all the ways COVID-19 has affected the wedding dress industry.
+So, you can begin your journey knowing exactly what to expect over the next several months and get you back to dress shopping.

 When the virus began spreading rapidly around the world back in February and March, manufacturers, including wedding dress designers, had to adapt to COVID-19 health and safety regulations, resulting in delays getting shipments out.
-Fortunately, though, these delays were minor, and most brides currently shopping for their wedding dress can expect their gown to arrive on time.
-However, this may not be the case for all designers, so be sure to ask your bridal boutique about any delays that will affect when your dress arrives.
+Fortunately, though, these delays were minor.
+Most brides currently shopping for their wedding dress can expect their gown to arrive on time.
+However, this may not be the case for all designers.
+Be sure to ask your bridal boutique about any delays that will affect when your dress arrives.

 One of the most significant effects COVID-19 had on the wedding industry was the cancellation or postponement of weddings scheduled to take place in 2020 due to restrictions on large gatherings.